 ½ tsp cardamom powder

 juice of 1 lemon

 To make Kalakand

-Boil 1 litre of milk in a pan.
+Boil 1 liter of milk in a pan.
 When it comes to boil add lemon juice to the milk.
 Keep stirring for 2 minutes till chenna/paneer separates from the liquid.
 Line a strainer with a cotton cloth and pour chenna mixture in it.
 Tie the cloth and let it hang for 5 minutes to remove the whey.
 Wash it with water to remove the sour taste.

-Boil the remaining milk in a heavy bottomed pan untill it reduces to half.
+Boil the remaining milk in a heavy bottomed pan until it reduces to half.
 Now add the paneer and keep on cooking on medium flame.
 When the mixture thickens and there is no milk visible add the sugar and cardamom powder.
 Keep on cooking the mixture until it leaves the sides of the pan.

 Set the kalakand in a greased tray and decorate with almonds and pistachio.
 If you want you can sprinkle cardamom powder at this stage rather than adding with sugar to keep its color white.